knork-fork/bekdur/README.md

 ```

 If you don't have the Symfony client installed, run `php bin/console server:run`.

+You can also start the server with `php bin/console server:start *:8000` and stop it with `php bin/console server:stop`

 Alternatively, you can [configure a web server][3] like Nginx or Apache to run
 the application.